Automated Order Flow Analysis

 10 lots x 1 tick @ $10.00/tick = $100 Trade Entry Risk

 Quit or persevere?
 Well, trading for a living is very difficult with an expensive learning curve so quitting would be the cheaper and less stressful option.
-Before giving up you might consider if you are trading the best instruments for success or just the most popular instruments everyone else trades, i.e. boring thick markets or wildly exciting thin markets.
-Then you could try so survive while you become an expert at finding and following Big Money action using the T&S and DOM.
+However, before giving up you might consider if you are trading the best instrument with the highest probability for success or just the most popular instruments everyone else trades, i.e. boring thick predictable markets or wildly exciting thin markets.
+Then you could try so survive while you become an expert at finding and following Professional action using the T&S and DOM.
 Or you could try to get an edge using some alternative tools that reveal more about the market and big players than the standard tools.

-TradingTheTape - Alternative Tools for Trading Based On Order Flow
+TradingTheTape - Alternative Tools for Trading Based Exclusively On Order Flow

-The order flow analysis is automated, not your trading discretion.
-The key concept here is if you know within 1 or 2 ticks that you should exit a trade, then why wait for a 4, 6 or 8 tick stop to get hit.
-Similarly, if you know within a tick where the market is most likely to move next, then that is a good place to risk 0-1 tick on entry and you should take the trade.
-Further, once a trade gets to break even and your market read based the order flow confirms continuation you should add to your position, again while only risking 1 tick.
-At all times you have the discretion to take trades manually or using automation.
-You also have the discretion to exit the trade manually or with automation.
-Your discretion is enhanced by the information plotted on the chart by the tool.
-Extensive training on when and how to use the tool and even when to trade/not trade is included with the tool.
+The order flow analysis and risk management are automated, not your trading discretion.
+The key concept here is if you know within 1 tick that you should exit a trade, then why wait for a 5 or 10 tick arbitrarily loose stop to get hit?
+Similarly, if you know within 1 tick where the market is most likely to move next and have have identified a good place to risk 0-1 tick on entry then why are you trading only 1 lot?
+Further, once a trade gets to break even and your market read based the order flow confirms continuation of the move then why would you not increase your size by scaling in, again only risking 1 tick on entry?

+More important than how to read the order flow is 'which' order flow to read...i.e. which instrument to trade.
+Trading a thin market using order flow and trading a thick market using order flow are significantly different.
+All markets move based on order flow - the thin markets just move further and faster on relatively very low volume/order flow.
 Because Thin Markets move on low volume they are easily influenced/manipulated.
 The big moves in a thin market come from the fact that there is very little volume to resist the move.
-The volatility in a thin market comes from the move-initiating-players taking profit i.e. there is no volume to resist the market going back to where they started the mvoe.
-Due to the volatility thin markets require larger stops than thick markets.
+The volatility in a thin market comes from the move-initiating-players taking profit i.e. there is no volume to resist the market going back to where they started the move.
+Due to their volatility thin markets require larger stops than thick markets.
 A big problem with thin markets then is how to increase size to make a serious amount of money without also incurring unacceptable risk.
-The ES is arguably the most popular and widely traded future contract and allows larger size yet it also trades like a thin requiring perhaps 4 to 8 ticks of risk per trade.
-Trading 10 lots with 4 to 8 ticks of risk at $12.50 per tick equates to $500 to $1,000 risk per trade and, due to relatively high volatility, the winning percentage will be lower than for a thick market.
+Thin markets therefore are inherently high risk markets and are only attractive because of their big moves.